 London Theatre Week

 London Theatre Week is an industry-wide event celebrating the best of the West End for less.
-It was created in collaboration with TodayTix and leading theatre producers to help audiences access top shows at affordable prices.
-It began in 2019 and now runs twice a year, in winter and summer.
+It was launched in 2019, in collaboration with TodayTix and leading theatre producers, to help audiences access top shows at affordable prices.
+The event goes live twice a year, in Spring and Summer.

-During the promotion, tickets for a huge variety of shows in London are available at £15, £25, £35 and £45.
+During the promotion, tickets for a huge variety of shows in London are available from £15, £25, and £35.

-During the promotion, tickets for a huge variety of shows in London are available at £15, £25, £35 and £45.
+During the promotion, tickets for a huge variety of shows in London are available from £15, £25, and £35.

-London Theatre Week is not currently active but for a taste of the amazing prices available check our pick of the best shows included last year below.
+London Theatre Week is not currently active but for a taste of the amazing prices available, check our pick of the best shows included in the Spring event below.
 If you want to book London theatre tickets right now, there are some fantastic prices for West End shows all year round on our London Theatre Discounts page.

 The Phantom of the Opera

-This hugely popular show is very rarely discounted so exclusive prices were snapped up quickly, including desirable Stalls seats for £55 and other seats across the auditorium for £35 and £45.
+This hugely popular show is very rarely discounted so exclusive prices were snapped up quickly, including desirable central Stalls seats for £55 and £65.

 Playing for over 30 years, Andrew Lloyd Webber’s timeless musical masterpiece is an icon of the West End, with music that will send a chill down your spine.